-6.3.1 Local trends verification
+6.3.1 Local trend verification

 Correlation between the emulated local trends and the true climate model runs is very high in both training and test runs in all CMIP5 models, indicating that the forced trends are successfully extracted from each training run (Fig. 9).
-For the climate model with test runs, these correlations are nearly identical for each individual test and the training runs.
-The smallest correlation coefficient is 0.90, the highest one 0.97.
+For the climate models with test runs, these correlations are nearly identical for each individual test and the training runs.
+The smallest correlation coefficient is 0.90, and the highest one is 0.97.